 The Families First Clinical Coordinator will provide trauma-responsive and developmentally informed support throughout the court process with expert knowledge in adolescent development and community services that are available to provide support.
-The Clinical Coordinator will be there to support the whole family in navigating complicated legal and social service systems.
+The Clinical Coordinator will be there to support the whole family in navigating complicated legal and social service systems and connect the family to services that will meet the specific needs.